30x30 Direct Watercolour Challenge 2018, 2019, 2021 and 2022

 30x30 Direct Watercolour Challenge 2022

 Here's the 2022 paintings.
+By ow my motivation had become a bit clearer in my mind.
 One of the reasons why I do the challenge is to try to get better at watercolours.
 Not all of the 2022 paintings were successful, but I personally think that they are a better set of paintings than 2021s, which are in their turn a better set than 2019 (I didn't undertake the challenge in 2020).
+Ironically I sold more of the 2021 set than the 2022, but I still think they were closer to wat I wanted to achieve.
 See what you think.

 1) Abandoned Railway Station